Azure/reddog-containerapps/README.md

 > Please note that Container Apps is only available in [a subset of Azure regions](https://azure.microsoft.com/en-ca/global-infrastructure/services/?products=container-apps) during Public Preview.

+> Please note that Container Insights is undergoing a shift in [provider namespace](https://github.com/microsoft/azure-container-apps/issues/109)

 ```bash
 # *nix only